yfiton/yfiton/README.md

 You can download one of the distributions from [releases](https://github.com/yfiton/yfiton/releases/latest) section.

-Once unpacked, the folder associated to the distribution is refered to as `YFITON_HOME`.
+Once unpacked, the folder associated to the distribution is referred to as `YFITON_HOME`.

 For running Yfiton, add `YFITON_HOME/bin` to your `PATH` environment variable.

-Then, to check if Yfiton is properly installed just type `yfiton --version`.
+Then, to check if Yfiton is properly installed, type `yfiton --version`.

 ## Basic usage